rachel-king4/PfDA_Assignment/README.md

 - at least 100 data points required
 - 4 variables:
-    e.g. age, trianing hours in week, kms covered in week, occupation (if not professional), previous injury, menstrual cycle
+    e.g. age, training hours in week, kms covered in week, occupation (if not professional), previous injury, menstrual cycle

 Use a Jupyter notebook - use images, links, code etc